 Affective illnesses are called endogenous depression (endogenous means not caused by events from without but arising from changes within), manic depression, puerperal depression, unipolar where the affect is on the one side or the other; bipolar where it shifts between both.

 Depressive Affect illnesses are extensive and global, lowering every interest and energy, including enjoyment of food, sex and hobbies, the things of the day.
-It is not focussed on one particular thing though one aspect may be isolated.
+It is not focused on one particular thing though one aspect may be isolated.

 Where the mood is heightened there is excess which often takes the form of surprising energy; little need for sleep; promiscuity, spending, irritable dominance.